StoryBlock/Developer-Test/README.md

 # Developer Test
 ## Skills Test for Front-end Developer Candidates

 Hi there!
 If you're here, you're probably looking to take our Developer Test as part of our interview process at Story Block.
-We like people who are can follow instructions, take initiaitive, and fill in the gaps on their own if need be.
+We like people who can follow instructions, take initiaitive, and fill in the gaps on their own if need be.
 Have fun, be creative, and good luck!

 1. Sign up for a Hubspot developer discovery kit: https://designers.hubspot.com/discoverykit
 1. Within the Hubspot Design Tools, create the following for your developer test: